meloniq/language-bar-flags/readme.txt

 == Frequently Asked Questions ==

-= Why it support just Europe? =
+= Why it support just Europe and Americas? =

-It's initial release, so please, be patient, next countries will be added soon.
+It's fresh plugin, so please, be patient, next countries will be added soon.

+= Will this plugin translate my website? =

+No, this plugin help to create cute links with flags to other versions of Your website.
+For multilanguage content support, check plugins like qTranslate, mLanguage etc.

 == Screenshots ==